Bing Carburetors that pee gasoline onto your boot; or,

 9. If you have the normal white color single-piece float (it is all one molded item including the metal part) which is the stock float, I suggest you replace it with the same type …unless you really want the Bing dual floats kits.

-However, once properly set up with that dual-independents floats conversion, & also remembering to always turn the petcock(s) off when parking, and never leaving the petcocks on if using the sidestand, ….. you will likely never have to replace floats again.
+Once properly set up with that dual-independents floats conversion, & also remembering to always turn the petcock(s) off when parking, and never leaving the petcocks on if using the sidestand, ….. you will likely never have to replace floats again.
 If you intend to get these pricey conversion kits, read the article on the Snowbum website first.
 You are too lazy to go look for that article?
-Here is a link: http://bmwmotorcycletech.info/bingindependent.htm
+Here is a link: https://bmwmotorcycletech.info/bingindependent.htm

 HINT!
 BMW dealerships often sell stock parts for your carburetors cheaper (!!) than Bing Agency does.
 BMW dealerships may not stock the Bing conversion kits …but, heck, ask anyway, they might have them …same for your Independent Servicer.

 I am not recommending, nor not recommending the Bing independent float conversion kits.
-I am simply informing you of what I know.
+I am simply informing you.

 12. For the stock one-piece floats: After you re-assemble the carburetor (without float bowl), adjust the tang on the float assembly (do not forget the float needle & its tiny spring, if used on your carburetor).
 The need for any tang adjustment is done with petcock on, tang not twisted during adjustment.
 It must remain flat and horizontal ….so that as you lift the float very gently & slowly ….the fuel cuts off as the float just passes the point where the float top is exactly parallel with the bottom metal of the carburetor where the bowl gasket fits.
 Don’t lift the float hardly much past that point.
 You should be doing all this with a fingertip!
 Now that you are wet with gasoline (why didn’t you wear plastic or rubber gloves?), you slowly lower the float.
 The fuel should just barely start to flow with the float top just exactly parallel or a teeny amount lower (not higher).
 Not that way?
 Adjust the tang, and re-try.

 14A.
-Sometimes there is a wee tiny bit of weeping, just stains usually, at the dome top insert (if you have them, the flat top carburetor model does not), or, perhaps more commonly, at the junction of the Bing carburetor top cover interface with the carburetor body.
+Sometimes there is a wee tiny bit of weeping, just stains usually, at the dome top insert (if you have them, the flat top carburetor model does not).
 Clean 360° around where the dome plug is staked into the top of the carb, do this with sharp dental picks, and/or very teensy-tiny pieces of fine sandpaper, etc. Clean with a fast drying solvent like acetone.
-Apply, using a toothpick, a very tiny trace of two-part epoxy, all around that interface corner.
+Apply, using a toothpick, a very tiny trace of two-part epoxy, all around that dome centerpiece interface corner.
 I usually test these dome tops when the carburetor is apart …with the top upside down, …I put gasoline or other solvent into it, to see if the insert is leaking.
 Some folks like to put a very small BMW roundel on the top insert, using epoxy; if you do, please seal the top plug first.
-The roundel article has a listing of the appropriate roundels. http://bmwmotorcycletech.info/roundel.htm
+The roundel article has a listing of the appropriate roundels. https://bmwmotorcycletech.info/roundel.htm

 Put the carburetor upside down onto a piece of ~220 grit “wet-or-dry” type of paper, grit size up, on a flat glass or other surface plate.
 Wet the sanding paper with water.
 Do ten equally-pressured figure eights, with not much pressure.
 Rotate the piece during this work (lift, rotate, repeat sanding).
 Keep the carburetor flat to the flat surface of the surface plate and the pressure should be kept as even and directly downwards as you can.
 Once the fresh sanded surfaces are quite evenly seen to be fresh metal all the way around, and a bit more …that is likely enough.
 Do not overdo this.
 Clean and reassemble.
 If you want to measure your work, and know how, reduce the groove depth by 0.007″.
 Ten equally-pressured figure-eights requires more sanding than you may think.

-15. On a rare occasion, a bowl has cracked, & weeps from, typically, a corner vertical crack.
+15. On a rare occasion, a bowl has cracked, & then typically weeps from a corner via a very slight vertical crack.
 Replace the bowl.
 This happened more often on the reddish-brown plastic bowls that Bing used to supply (now metal) with their independent floats kits.

 16. Somewhat rare is a leak where the fuel hose fits over the metal pipe at the carburetor.
 The pipe itself might be leaking where it enters the carburetor.
 Do not pull strongly, whether straight or sideways, if removing the hose….cut it off instead.
 It is the pulling/bending of the hose that pressures the metal pipe and causes the rare leak.

-17. GS (and other later model Airheads) fuel overflowing (slight to more….. perhaps from the bowl).
+17. Regarding GS (and other later model Airheads) fuel overflowing (slight to more….. perhaps from the bowl).

 ALSO: Strange carburetion problems; can include stumbling and funny throttle feel.

-This has been the cause for some strange hard-to-trace-down problems, because the cause is fuel foaming in the float bowl.
+The problem has been cause for some strange hard-to-trace-down-problems, because the cause is fuel foaming inside the float bowl.
 Vibration …at high road speeds usually …can even cause the float bowl to overflow.

 BMW issued a Bulletin.
-The problem is due to the wrong type of rubber hose material, located between the carburetor & the cylinder head.
+The problem, per BMW, is due to the wrong type of rubber hose material, located between the carburetor & the cylinder head.
 The proper hose is 13-72-1-254-654.
 The supposedly slightly softer -360 was used by BMW to address foaming in the float bowl.
 Use the -654, check the fuel level, & adjust the fuel level to be slightly on the high side of specifications.
-Brand new hoses of both numbers look and feel nearly identical to each other.
+Brand new hoses of both numbers look and feel identical to each other.
 The diameter is very slightly different, & the rubber construction is very slightly different.
-They also have different part numbers on them.
+They also have those different part numbers on them.
 I do not use -360 fuel hoses on any Airhead now.
-The next paragraph describes the problems in a different way, and in more detail.
+The next paragraph describes the problems in a different way, and in more detail, because this paragraph is surely confusing.

 Here is a seat replacement method that will work, but you can improvise your own: